hybridgroup/cvscope/README.md

 ## How to run

-Just running the main program will display a list of the various valid CVscope commands:
+Running the main program without any parameters:

     go run main.go

+will display a list of the various valid CVscope commands:

+    CVscope is a command line tool for OpenCV that lets you visually explore various filters and algorithms for computer vision.

+    It can also generate Go code that them implements the needed commands using the GoCV programming library.
+CVscope is itself written using GoCV.

+    Usage:
+    cvscope [command]

+    Available Commands:
+    bilateral   Apply bilateral filter to video images blur        Blur video images
+    dilate      Dilate video images
+    ...

 Here is a CVscope command that opens a window using the default camera, and then displays the video using the `Blur` filter: